Chronic Stress Load

 Chart view

-Disclaimer: This calculator is for educational and reflective purposes only.
+This calculator is for educational and reflective purposes only.
 It is not a medical diagnostic tool and should not be used to diagnose, treat, or make decisions about any health condition.
-If you are experiencing symptoms of chronic stress, burnout, or anxiety, please consult a qualified healthcare professional.
+Stress physiology is highly individual and non-linear; results are estimates based on population-level research and self-reported inputs.
+If you are experiencing chronic stress, burnout, or anxiety symptoms, please consult a qualified healthcare professional.

-Sources and methodology: Risk scoring based on Perceived Stress Scale dimensions (Cohen et al., Carnegie Mellon), allostatic load model (McEwen and Stellar, 1993), Job Demand-Control model (Karasek, 1979), social support as cortisol buffer (Heinrichs et al.), sleep-cortisol research (Walker, 2017), and exercise as HPA axis regulator (Zschucke et al., 2013).
-Results are estimates based on population-level research averages and self-reported inputs.
-Individual cortisol levels and stress responses vary significantly.
+Sources and methodology: Perceived Stress Scale (Cohen et al., Carnegie Mellon); allostatic load model (McEwen & Stellar, 1993); Job Demand-Control model (Karasek, 1979); social support as cortisol buffer (Heinrichs et al.); sleep-cortisol research (Walker, 2017); aerobic exercise as HPA axis regulator (Zschucke et al., 2013); Holmes-Rahe Social Readjustment Rating Scale (1967).
+Three-score architecture (Load / Recovery / Burnout interaction) reflects standard clinical framing of allostatic load.